haroutboujakjian/Vuesalize/documentation/README.md

 ## Installation

 Any Vue.js based project will be able to take advantage of this library.
+The library is currently available on npm, and it is possible to use it with Vue CLI (recommended) or directly with the CDN version in a `<script>` tag.

+### Vue CLI
-The library is currently available on npm.
-The steps to use is it in a project are as follows:
+The steps to use is it in a project created using the Vue CLI are as follows:

 1. Install from npm using `npm install vuesalize`
 2. In `main.js`, add the components that are going to be used in the project.
 Here is an example below for a project